mahirjoyo/ATM-Machine/README.md

-This is Mahir's colourful ATM Machine
+This is Mahir's ATM Machine